The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Discussion

 While the recovered amplitude for the common-spectrum process in this data set is larger than the upper limit on a stochastic GWB quoted in \citetalias{abb+18b}, the qualitative astrophysical conclusions reported there apply to this data set as well (see Sec.\ 5 of \citetalias{abb+18b}).
 We note also that the amplitude posteriors found here can accommodate many GWB models and assumptions (such as the Kormendy \& Ho measurement of the $M_\mathrm{BH}$--$M_\mathrm{bulge}$ relationship) that had previously been in tension with PTA upper limits.
-Additionally, this amplitude for a GWB may imply that the black hole mass function is underestimated, specifically when extrapolated from observations of the local supermassive black hole population \citep{zct19}.